How To Number Cells In Google Sheets

 Using the “Sequence” function

 Starting from Google Sheets version 42, you can use the “Sequence” function to generate a sequence of numbers.
-Here’s how: (See Also: How To Look At History On Google Sheets)
+Here’s how: (See Also: How Do I Open An Xlsx File In Google Sheets)

 1. Select the range of cells where you want the numbers to appear.